 Try some great places to take the kids in the San Francisco area.

 More San Francisco Day Trips

-In case you're looking for something a little different, try this list of day trips for more than 100 ideas.
+In case you're looking for something a little different, try day trips.
 You'll find fruit orchards in bloom, a place to get muddy without getting into trouble, a sweet factory tour, a cartoon museum and some surprising artistic and architectural treasures, all within a day's drive of San Francisco.

 Guided San Francisco Day Tours